5th BG c1944

 Asst Radio Sgt Joe P. Carlisle, 20816281 (survived)

 Gunner Cpl James H. Cook, 38511816 (survived)

-Took off from Momote Airfield in the first element No. 3 position on a strike against Eten Island at Truk Lagoon.
-At 10:40am, twenty-five minutes from the target, Finks reported that he was returning to base due to a fuel shortage.
-Finks called for a bearing at 1530 and was given a course of 95 degrees, but was not heard from again.
-Last seen in the Hermit Island (north of New Guinea), 250km north-east of the mouth of the Sepik River.
+At 10:40am, twenty-five minutes from the target, pilot Finks reported that he was returning to base due to a fuel shortage.
+At 3:30pm Finks called for a bearing and was given a course of 95 degrees, but was not heard from again.
+Last contacted by radio by Ray C. Stubblefield.